About the Public Fund Survey

 declining number of active members is driving a sustained reduction

-A low or declining ratio of actives to annuitants is not, per se,
+A low or declining ratio of actives to annuitants is not necessarily

-problematic for a public pension plan.
-This is because the typical
+problematic for a public pension plan, because the typical public

 participantsí working years, of assets needed to fund retirement